Skip to main content

 Clinton Britt

-Clinton Britt is the President of Grove Climate Group, LLC, which he founded in January 2021.
-He has nearly 15 years of public policy experience at the federal and state levels.
-Most recently, Clinton spent 12 years working for Congressman Paul D. Tonko (NY-20), including the past 8 as his Chief of Staff.
+Previously, Clinton acquired nearly 15 years of public policy experience at the federal and state levels.
+Most recently, Clinton spent 12 years working for Congressman Paul D. Tonko (NY-20), including 8 as his Chief of Staff.
 In that role, Clinton managed a staff of over 30 people, overseeing policy, communication, constituent services and other operations.
 In addition, he served as the chief liaison with the Energy and Commerce Committee, and specifically with Chairman Tonko’s subcommittee on Environment and Climate Change.
-He routinely interacted with the White House, federal agencies, CEOs, trade groups, business, nonprofits, and other Members of Congress and staff.
+He routinely interacted with the White House, federal agencies, CEOs, trade groups, business, nonprofits, and other Members of Congress, and staff.

 Clinton has directly or indirectly helped enact the following laws: wind energy research and development, natural gas turbine research and development, HFC phase-down, weatherization assistance program reauthorization, critical mineral battery recycling at DOE, TSCA, other drinking water related measures, nuclear waste, mental health related matters, safe trucking parking facilities, and more.